samnooij/shell-genomics/lessons/02_searching_files.md

     cd
     cd dc_sample_data/

-Let's ask a few questions about the data
+Let's ask a few questions about the data.

 1) How many of the read libraries are paired-end?